 When it comes to purchasing property, real estate investors often use one of two methods to finance this – paying for the property with cash or getting financing from a traditional mortgage loan.
 However, these aren’t the only options, and investors who are interested in a different way to get funds can look at a variety of strategies called creative financing.
 Here’s our Beginner’s Guide to Creative Financing Real Estate for all the new investors looking for a way to invest that doesn’t involve the hassle of a mortgage.

 Basically, creative financing in real estate is finding funds for buying property or land outside of the traditional methods, ie: a bank loan or mortgage.
 The goal is to use unique strategies to put a loan together that is suited to the investor’s particular situation, and to use as little of the investor’s own capital as possible.

 Creative financing allows investors to purchase property or land that they wouldn’t otherwise have been able to.
 Many successful real estate investors use a combination of traditional loans and creative financing to allow them the chance to purchase the real estate they’re looking for.

-There are a variety of ways that investors can use to generate creative financing for real estate.
+There are a variety of creative financing techniques that real estate investors can use to purchase investment property.
 We’ll take a look at 5 creative financing strategies used by investors.

-Anyone who has a retirement savings can consider using this for their real estate financing.
+Anyone who has a retirement savings can consider using this creative financing option.
 While most people use their IRA funds to invest in stocks and bonds, real estate is also an option.
 You can choose to use your own IRA funds to purchase property, or someone else’s, however it must flow back through the IRA.
 There are custodians who hold these assets and will process the transactions, to keep a record for the IRS.

 You can get more control over your funds than many other retirement options.
 You can build up your retirement savings with each property and reap the benefits of real estate investing and property value appreciation.
 There are also tax benefits from doing this.